Oceania Stata Conference - Thursday 5 Feb 2026

 Nyi Nyi Naing, Universiti Sultan Zainal Abidin

-Nyi Nyi Naing works as a lecturer at the Faculty of Medicine, Universiti Sultan Zainal Abidin, Malaysia.
+Nyi Nyi Naing works as a lecturer at faculty of medicine.
 He is medically trained and specialized in public health medicine then sub-specialized in Biostatistics.
 His core teaching includes medical statistics, research methodology and statistical software application in medical research.
-He utilizes Stata software in his teaching and research.
+He utilizes STATA software in his teaching and research.